 If the program runs successfully, you will receive output similar to that shown in the following example:

 '''

 Starting Sample client program

 Got a client connection via the DriverManager.

 connection from datasource;

 Got a client connection via a DataSource.

 Testing the connection obtained via DriverManager by executing a sample query

 number of rows in sys.systables = 16

-Testing the connection obtained via a DataSource by executing a sample query

-number of rows in sys.systables = 16

-Goodbye!

 '''